Skip to content

 Trafficking in MDMA and other synthetic drugs is generally handled through the abbreviated procedure or, in more serious matters, the ordinary procedure.
 The investigation falls to the Investigating Court (Juzgado de Instrucción) of the place where the offence occurred: this is the stage at which the key steps are taken, including the forensic report on the substance, witness statements, searches and communications intercepts, and at which the defendant's custodial situation is decided.
 The trial court then depends on the penalty in the abstract: the Criminal Court (Juzgado de lo Penal) hears offences punishable with up to five years, while the Provincial Court (Audiencia Provincial) tries cases where the penalty may exceed that limit, which is common when the aggravations of Articles 369 and 369 bis apply.

 There is an important jurisdictional caveat worth stating precisely.
-Where drug trafficking is committed by gangs or organisations and produces effects in the territory of more than one Provincial Court, or has an international dimension, jurisdiction to investigate and try the case lies with the National High Court (Audiencia Nacional), under Article 65.1.d of the Organic Law of the Judiciary.
-This is not a minor exception: in operations importing pills or precursors with ramifications across several provinces or countries, denying the National High Court's competence would be a mistake.
+Where drug trafficking is committed by organised gangs or groups and produces effects in places belonging to different Provincial Courts, jurisdiction to investigate and try the case lies with the National High Court (Audiencia Nacional), under Article 65.1.d of the Organic Law of the Judiciary.
+Both requirements are cumulative and the international reach of the operation is not enough on its own: internationality only brings in the National High Court where the offence was committed outside national territory and its trial falls to the Spanish courts (Article 65.1.e LOPJ).
+In operations importing pills or precursors it is worth checking which of the two grounds actually applies, because the investigating court depends on it.
 Correctly identifying the competent body from the outset shapes the defence strategy and the validity of the proceedings.

 Forensic analysis of the substance, purity and chain of custody